 As of Sept.
-30, 2018, FCA had 324 full- and part-time employees.
-These employees are divided among the following offices, with the majority serving in the Office of Examination.
+30, 2019, FCA had 312 full- and parttime employees.
+These employees work in the following offices, with the majority serving in the Office of Examination.

 The FCA board manages, administers, and establishes policies for FCA.
 The board approves the policies, regulations, charters, and examination and enforcement activities that ensure a strong FCS.
 The board also provides for the examination and supervision of the FCS, including Farmer Mac, and oversees the activities of the FCS Building Association, which acquires, manages, and maintains FCA headquarters and field office facilities.
-Dallas P. Tonsager is the board chairman.
+Glen R. Smith is the board chairman.

 The chairman of the FCA board serves as the chief executive officer (CEO).
 The CEO enforces the rules, regulations, and orders of the FCA board.
 He or she directs the implementation of policies and regulations adopted by the FCA board.
-The Office of the Chief Executive Officer plans, organizes, directs, coordinates, and controls FCA's day-to-day operations and leads the agency's efforts to achieve and manage a diverse workforce.
-Dallas P. Tonsager is the CEO.
+The Office of the Chief Executive Officer plans, organizes, directs, coordinates, and controls our day-to-day operations and leads the agency's efforts to achieve and manage a diverse workforce.
+Glen R. Smith is the CEO.